cregox/cregox.github.io/pages/lbry.md

 there's not much to be said. it's [[free and open software done right](/foss)]. and it's great for [[degoogling](/delete)]!

-there are many similar platforms out there, trying to do the same... but this one hooked me up because of their amazing attempt of a better DNS.
+there are many similar platforms (such as the [[social](/social)] ones) out there, trying to do the same... but this one hooked me up because of their amazing attempt of a better DNS.

 i even created a channel to "pirate" [from youtube](https://odysee.com/@youtube:c2) there, whenever i want to share a youtube video and have the time and patience to manually feed it.